pan-i18n/pan-data/specs/Addresses.md

 ## Format Data Schema

+Information used to format address for various purposes.

+### Domestic vs. International

+Domestic addresses do not need the country, as it is assumed that the country is the same as the current country.
+International addresses require the country.
+When the country is specified, the countryCode should also be specified as well.

+### Script

+A few locales use different format depending on the script.
+For example, in Hong Kong, if the address is written with the Chinese script, then the Chinese format is used.
+If the same address is written with the Latin script, then the English format is used..

 ## Meta-data Schema

 Meta-data about the fields is used to present input forms to the user and to parse